jiko/cyborgmanifesto/index.md

 the birth of a severely handicapped child.
 Gender, sexuality, embodiment,
 skill: all were reconstituted in the story.
 Why should our bodies end at the skin, or include at best other beings encapsulated by skin?
-From the seventeenth century dll now, machines could be animated - given ghostly souls to make them speak or move or to account for their orderly development and mental capacides.
-Or organisms could be mechan-ized - reduced to body understood as resource of mind.
-These machine/ organism relationships are obsolete, unnecessary.
+From the seventeenth century until now, machines could be animated - given ghostly souls to make them speak or move or to account for their orderly development and mental capacities.
+Or organisms could be mechanized - reduced to body understood as resource of mind.
+These machine/organism relationships are obsolete, unnecessary.
 For us, in imagination and in other practice, machines can be prosthetic devices, intimate components, friendly selves.
-We don't need organic holism to give impermeable whole-ness, the total woman and her feminist variants (mutants?).
+We don't need organic holism to give impermeable wholeness, the total woman and her feminist variants (mutants?).
 Let me conclude this point by a very partial reading of the logic of the cyborg monsters of my second group of texts, feminist science fiction.</p>